seyfi-hobbies/STC-C51-Game-Kit/README.md

 See it in action : https://www.youtube.com/watch?v=FxkKD0-nTUY

-This game kit is very cheap and some of them comes with STC15F2K60S2.
+This game kit is very affordable and some of them comes with microcontroller, STC15F2K60S2.

 Features of the chip:
 * 60K Flash Memory